yu-xiaomeng/automation-testing-demo/README.md

 ## api-graphql-jest

-It's a api testing demo to test GraphQL using jest.
+It's an api testing demo to test GraphQL using jest.

+## BDD_Demo_withSelenium

+use cucumber.js + selenium to test a web UI.